attogram/ollama-bash-lib/demos/ollama_generate.md

 ```
 ```
 # <thinking>
-# The user wants a description of a rabbit in 3 words.
-This is a straightforward request, no policy issues.
-Provide three adjectives or phrases: "soft, fluffy, agile".
-Provide.
+# The user asks: "Describe a rabbit in 3 words".
+That's a harmless request.
+We just need to give three words describing a rabbit.
+No policy violation.
+So answer: "fluffy, timid, hopping" or similar.
 # </thinking>

-Soft, fluffy, agile.
+Fluffy, timid, hopping.
 ```

 ## Demo Debug